 Why doctors need a funny bone

-Humor in medicine: is it really that important?
+Humor in medicine—is it really that important?

-Of course, these rare cases would have been extremely informative had any of them actually been true.
+Of course, these rare cases would have been extremely informative had any of them actually been true!
 As it turned out, Dr. Davis wasn’t even a real person.
-He was the alter ego of Dr. William Osler, the man who built Johns Hopkins Medical School.
+He was the alter ego of Dr. William Osler, the man who built Johns Hopkins Medical School!

 Hilarity and good humour, a breezy cheerfulness, a nature ‘sloping toward the southern side’, as Lowell has it, help enormously both in the study and in the practice of medicine.
-To many of a sombre and sour disposition it is hard to maintain good spirits amid the trials and tribulations of the day, and yet it is an unpardonable mistake to go about among patients with a long face.—William Osler
+To many of a somber and sour disposition it is hard to maintain good spirits amid the trials and tribulations of the day, and yet it is an unpardonable mistake to go about among patients with a long face.—William Osler

 This was the same man who (purportedly) took a urine specimen from a diabetic patient and passed it around one of his medical lectures, after dipping his finger inside and tasting it.
 Each student followed his example, expressing their disgust in turn, until it had been passed around the entire lecture hall.
 Asked to describe their observations, they all agreed that the urine was very sweet.
-Osler, who had intended to test his student’s power of observation, cheekily replied—perhaps; but if you’d really been observant you would have noticed that I placed my middle finger in the urine but the index finger in my mouth.
+Osler, who had intended to test his students' powers of observation, cheekily replied—perhaps; but if you’d really been observant you would have noticed that I placed my middle finger in the urine but the index finger in my mouth.

 Building your funny bone